cloud-gov/demo-walk-through/cg-identity/README.md

 ## 2. Run a local UAA server for local development

-Using the cloud.gov identity provider for your production apps can save development time and resources, and assure a consistent user experience.
-But using the cloud.gov provider for local development, however, has some drawbacks, but a local UAA allows one to:

-- log in as multiple different users
-- skip 2-factor auth
-- debug by having direct access to UAA logs.
+During application development, you may want to authenticate against a local UAA server so you can test as multiple users, skip 2-factor authentication, and view UAA logs.

 The most consistent way to run UAA locally is with a Docker container, such as the one from [HortonWorks](https://github.com/hortonworks/docker-cloudbreak-uaa), which one can start up the following command: